Skip to content

 Bewiched rounds out the list with beginner and intermediate barista classes at their Grosvenor Barista School in Northampton.
 Each participant receives a certificate of participation.
 Class sizes run between two and five participants, with corporate team building available for up to 10.

-The offering is narrower than most providers on this list, with only two course levels and no SCA accreditation.
+The offering is narrower than most roasters on this list, with only two course levels and no SCA accreditation.
 But Bewiched fills a regional gap.
 If you are in Northamptonshire and want a hands-on introduction to barista skills led by senior coffee professionals, this is your local option.

 Best for: Northamptonshire residents, team building groups, or beginners who want a small-class introduction.